Entanglement scaling for $\lambda\phi_2^4$: Double scaling: UV and IR

 \section{Double scaling: UV and IR}

 To do a UV scale transformation one should imagine doing an RG transformation as generally appearing in QFT: rescaling the cut-off, here the lattice spacing $a$, while keeping the continuum quantities fixed.
 The exponents of all the variables and observables are then determined by their response to such a transformation (up to leading order in $a$).
-It thus follows from Eq. \ref{eq:continuumlimit} that $\lambda$ has UV scaling exponent $2$, and $\alpha$ has exponent $0$ since $\alpha$ is a continuum quantity that should be kept fixed.
+It thus follows from Eq. \ref{eq:continuumlimit} that $\lambda$ has UV scaling exponent $2$, and $\alpha$ has exponent $0$ .
 The lattice-correlation length $\xi$ has UV exponent $-1$, since $a\xi$ --the continuum correlation length-- must remain constant when varying $a$.
 And, similarly the inverse linear system size $L^{-1}$ (in lattice units), or its MPS counterpart $\delta$, has exponent $1$.

 Since there is no wave-function renormalization needed for $\phi_2^4$ in the continuum limit, the UV exponent of the field $\phi$ is simply $0$, corresponding to its canonical dimension.
 To extend the number of observables, we have also considered the composite operator $\phi^3$.
-As such this operator is not properly defined for the QFT, as it has a UV divergence, arising from the tadpole contribution to the disconnected part, which evaluates to $3\braket{\phi^2}\times\phi\sim -\frac{3}{4\pi}\log(\lambda)\phi$ (see appendix \ref{appendix:phi3}).
+As such this operator is not properly defined for the QFT, as it has a UV divergence, arising from the tadpole contribution to the disconnected part, which evaluates to $3\braket{\phi^2}\times\phi\sim -\frac{3}{4\pi}\log(\lambda)\phi$ (see supplemental material).
 We therefore subtract this divergence to define a regularized $\tilde{\phi}^3=\phi^3+\frac{3}{4\pi}\log(\lambda)\phi$.
 This finite operator $\tilde{\phi}^3$ then scales according to its canonical dimension, which is again 0.
 Finally, we have also considered the entanglement entropy $S$ as a QFT 'observable'\footnote{Here we use the term 'observables' for quantities exhibiting a well posed continuum limit.
 The entanglement entropy is not an observable in the quantum information theoretic sense \cite{Nielsen-Chuang} }.
 From the diverging lattice correlation length at fixed $\alpha$ in the $a\to 0$ limit, and the Cardy-Calabrese\cite{Calabrese_2004} entanglement law we can anticipate $S\sim-\frac{c_{uv}}{6}\log(a)$, with $c_{uv}$ the central charge of the free boson CFT $c_{uv}=1$.
 By formally considering the quantity $e^S$, we can translate this logarithmic scaling to a UV-exponent $-\frac{c_{uv}}{6}$.